RishabhKodes/nginx-loadbalancer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a demonstration of load-balancing using nginx, done on one of my previous projects [NodeMailer](https://github.com/RishabhKodes/NodeMailer).
-In this I have 3 secondary ports to run the server for the webapp, defined in the nginx.conf file.
-If we have excess load on the primary port the traffic will be directed to any of the load-balancing ports with the help of nginx.
+In this I have 3 secondary ports to run the server for the webapp, defined in the nginx.conf file. <br>If we have excess load on the primary port the traffic will be directed to any of the load-balancing ports with the help of nginx.
 Finally, the webapp and the nginx have been integrated on a single server using Docker, specifically Docker-Compose.

 ### Built With
 This is a list of the major frameworks that were used in this project using:-